Republic of Kosova: NATO intervention

 From 1995 onwards, tensions in the region escalated leading to the Kosovo War which began in February 1998, fought between the Federal Republic of Yugoslavia and the Kosovo Liberation Army (KLA) guerrilla force.
 The KLA-led campaign continued into January 1999 and was brought to the attention of the world media by the Račak massacre, the mass killing of about 45 Albanians (Including 9 KLA insurgents) by Serbian security forces.
-An international conference was held in Rambouillet, France later that spring and resulted in a proposed peace agreement (the Rambouillet Agreement) which was accepted by the ethnic Albanian side but rejected by the Yugoslav government.
+An international conference was held in Rambouillet, France later that spring and resulted in a proposed peace agreement, called the Rambouillet Agreement, which was accepted by the ethnic Albanian side but rejected by the Yugoslav government.

-The failure of the talks at Rambouillet resulted in a NATO air campaign against the Federal Republic of Yugoslavia lasting from 24 March to 11 June when the Yugoslav authorities signed a military technical agreement allowing NATO peacekeepers (KFOR) and an international civilian mission (UNMIK) to enter Kosovo.
+The failure of the talks at Rambouillet resulted in a NATO air campaign against the Federal Republic of Yugoslavia lasting from 24 March to 10 June when the Yugoslav authorities signed a military technical agreement.
+NATO-led international peacekeepers established the Kosovo Force (KFOR) and an international civilian mission was established by the name of the United Nations Interim Administration Mission (UNMIK), which entered Kosovo on 12 June 1999.

-UNMIK assumed control of Kosovo.
-Provisional Institutions of Self-Government were established to allow Kosovo political and community leaders to be represented in decisions.
+The United Nations assumed control of Kosovo in June 1999.
+A Joint Interim Administrative Structure was established to allow Kosovo political and community leaders to be represented in decisions in January 2000.
 The KLA was disbanded and replaced by the Kosovo Protection Corps, a lightly armed civilian emergency response organization.
+On 31 January 2000, the interim administration in Kosovo was recognized, officially ending the Republic of Kosova.

 Government

+The system of governance in the Republic of Kosova was described in a constitution adopted in Kaçanik on 7 September 1990.

+National symbols

+The flag used by the Republic of Kosova was very similar to the flag of Albania, depicting a variant of the emblem on the same colored background.
+The national emblem of the Republic of Kosova was a double headed eagle, which was depicted on the presidential seal.